GuyBox/INST414-Final-Project/README.md

 ├── Makefile           <- Makefile with convenience commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
 │
-├── models             <- Trained and serialized models, model predictions, or model summaries │
+├── models             <- Trained and serialized models, model predictions, or model summaries.
+(Model file sizes with pickle dumps were too big for github without large file storage)
+│
 ├── pyproject.toml     <- Project configuration file with package metadata for │                       user_review_sentiment_analysis_inst414 and configuration for tools like black